 Associate Professor and Chair

 Michael J. Lansing was born and raised in the Twin Cities.
 A historian of the modern United States, his research focuses on the North American West, political history, environmental history, and gender history.
-He has received fellowships and awards for his work from the Newberry Library, the Western History Association, the Montana Historical Society, and the Utah State Historical Society.
+He has received fellowships and awards for his work from the Newberry Library, the Western History Association, the Midwestern History Association, the Montana Historical Society, and the Utah State Historical Society.

 Michael’s current project is The Mill City: Minneapolis and the Making of America’s Food, a history of the city’s central role in the creation and propagation of industrial food across the globe.
 His books include Insurgent Democracy: The Nonpartisan League in North American Politics (University of Chicago Press, 2015) and the co-authored The American West: A Concise History (Wiley-Blackwell, 2008).
-His articles have appeared in the Western Historical Quarterly, Environmental History, the Journal of Historical Geography, the Utah Historical Quarterly, and Ethics, Place, and Environment.
-He also serves on the editorial board of the Western Historical Quarterly.
+His articles have appeared in the Western Historical Quarterly, Environmental History, the Journal of Historical Geography, the Middle West Review, the Utah Historical Quarterly, and Ethics, Place, and Environment.

 At Augsburg, he teaches introductory courses in U.S. and Latin American history, as well as upper-level courses on the North American West, U.S. environmental history, popular politics, and public history.
 Firmly committed to interdisciplinary endeavors, he is a participating faculty member in the Women’s Studies and Environmental Studies programs.
 Before arriving at Augsburg in 2005, he taught at Utah State University and the State University of New York at Buffalo, and served as visiting assistant editor at the Western Historical Quarterly.